Prompsit/paraphrasing/README.md

 <img alt="THD Logo" src="ministerio-tdh-logo.svg" style="margin-bottom: 1rem;" height="75" />

+Industrial research project in the field of Natural Language Processing November 2019 - December 2021 (26 months)

 # The problem

 Humans are able to understand easily that all of the sentences in the previous animation have the same meaning.
 However, for machines this is a complicated task and, in fact, one of the biggest limitations currently in human-machine communication.
 Paraphrasing is the linguistic mechanism we use to express the same message with different structures and words.